Cruise ships could become floating hospitals, Trump says

 Carnival is the world's leading cruise line.

-It is not yet clear when the ship will arrive at the New York city harbor.
+It is not yet clear when the ship will arrive at the New York city harbour.

 As well as the Comfort, Trump has said that the USNS Mercy hospital ship would also be deployed.